Syennagraham/TarotBytes/README.md

 	$ `python -m pip install rich`

-7. Now choose your desired spread.
+7. Choose your desired spread

 	For example, a three-card reading:

 	$ `python3 three_card_spread.py`

 	The code will show you how to layout your cards in the correct position for the spread and then will ask if you want to your own tarot cards or randomly generated ones.

 	The output is your very own tarot reading.